HonoMystes/R_temporaria_Metagenomics/README.md

 #### Inputs:
 - Population name (argument);
-- In the Configuration file alter the: name of the feature tables (frequency and representative sequences) artifact files filtered by taxonomy, maximum depth value(the value is chosen by observing the taxonomy filtered frequency table number of maximum frequency. e.g: the maximum frequency=4996 then maximum depth=4230), name of the phylogeny directory and the diversity visualizations directory.
+- In the Configuration file alter the: name of the feature tables (frequency and representative sequences) artifact files filtered by taxonomy, maximum depth value(the value is chosen by observing the taxonomy filtered frequency table number of maximum frequency. tip: check Median Frequency), name of the phylogeny directory and the diversity visualizations directory.

 #### Outputs:
 - Aligned sequence (.qza);